 The first live demo of the Gluu Server was at an InCommon event in Atlanta, GA in early November 2010.
 At that demo, Hakeem Fahm, then IT director at the University of the District of Columbia, was impressed and decided that the Gluu Server was exactly what his campus needed to join InCommon.
 Delivering the first Gluu Server into production took three months.
 The order was placed before Thanksgiving, and it was finally delivered in early February 2011.
 Mike helped write some of the python scripts (few, if any of which are still in use), and establish the operating procedures for delivery of the Gluu Server.
 In 2011, a few more campuses also adopted the Gluu Server.

 OAuth2 had been on Gluu’s roadmap since inception, but work started due to a consulting project Gluu had undertaken for IDCubed.
 This is the reason the OX software is MIT license–IDCubed insisted on it.
 The project was a flop–Gluu couldn’t deliver the graph based federated data solution quickly enough.
 But as a result, Gluu was able to accelerate the launch of the OX OAuth2 based features, first with OpenID Connect in late 2011.
 Then in late 2012, Gluu followed by introducing support for the User Managed Access Protocol, which Mike felt provided an Oauth2 based solution for access management that was superior to Computer Associates’ proprietary Siteminder access management framework.

 Linux Distribution Packages

 At OSCON 2014, Gluu introduced easier to install packages for the Gluu Server, and support for the Ubuntu Juju orchestration framework.
 The goal of these distributions was to simplify deployment of the Gluu Server so that more companies could use the software.
 Up until this point, all deployments of the Gluu Server were performed by Gluu’s staff!

 Gluu has both a social and a business mission.
 These missions need not be at odds.
 In fact they are symbiotic.
-The business vision of Gluu is quite simple: offer a utility service to help organizations control access to valuable online resources.
+The business vision of Gluu is quite simple: offer a utility platform that enables organizations to control access to valuable online resources.
 Our social mission is to make the Internet a safer place for people and businesses by writing great open source software.